ubuntu-mate/ubuntu-mate.org/pages/trusty.md

 <img class="right" src="https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png" alt="PayPal Logo">
-If everyone who downloaded Ubuntu MATE donated **$2.50** it would fund the full-time development of Ubuntu MATE *and* MATE Desktop.
-Please give us a tip and help the projects flourish!
-If you'd [like to donate more or become an Ubuntu MATE patron](/donate/) please visit the [donate page](/donate/).</p>
+If everyone who downloaded Ubuntu MATE donated **$2.50** it would fund the full-time development of Ubuntu MATE *and* MATE Desktop. <u>Please give us a tip and help both projects flourish!</u> If you'd [like to donate more or become an Ubuntu MATE patron](/donate/) please visit the [donate page](/donate/).</p>